-Chasing with poise: LO’s leader is reserved off the field, but explosive on it - Austin Daily Herald
+Chasing with poise: L-O’s leader is reserved off the field but explosive on it - Austin Daily Herald

 “He’s a lot of fun to block for.
 Sometimes it’s hard to know where he’s going to go with it, but he does it for a reason,” Sweeney said.
 “Chase is very humble and he’s very calm all of the time.
 Even if we miss a block, he’s always there to tell someone how to get better at it instead of chewing them out.
 He’s a good leader.”

-Johnson has memories of admiring Spring Grove grad Alex Folz’s running style when he played against him as a freshman in 2018, but the LO playmaker has tried to play the game his way.
+Johnson has memories of admiring Spring Grove grad Alex Folz’s running style when he played against him as a freshman in 2018, but the L-O playmaker has tried to play the game his way.

 “I try to be myself.
 I don’t really try to look up to anyone,” Johnson said.
 “I try to do the best I can and provide for the team.
 I’m just doing it for my teammates.
 If you have a bad game, you let your teammates down.”